Strings in C

 | 5 | '\0' | 5000 + 5 | 5005 |

-📝 This program prints each character's memory address and demonstrates pointer arithmetic — showing how ptr+2 moves 2 bytes forward.
+▶ Try it: Prints each character's memory address and demonstrates pointer arithmetic (ptr+2 moves 2 bytes forward).

 For other data types, address = base + (i × size).
 But since sizeof(char) = 1, strings follow the simplest formula: address = base + i.